duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 2) Ehiopian Airlines Flight 302: international flight that took place on March 10, 2019.
 It crahed shortly after takeoff, and resulted in deaths of all 157 people on the flight.

-Teachers explain why MCAS was added and how it contributed to the grounding of the Boeing 737 MAX.
+Teachers explain why MCAS was added and how the MCAS and faulty attack sensor contributed to the grounding of the Boeing 737 MAX.

+There were several reasons that contributed to these fatal accidents:

 The Boeing 737 Max is different from the earlier Boeing 737 series.
 To allow for expanded seating capacity and better engines, Boeing 737 Max had major design changes.
 The engines were moved forward and were raised.
 However, this made it more likely for the nose to pitch up while flying, so Maneuvering Characteristics Augmentation System (MCAS) was developed to help correct the nose pitching problem by altering the control surface at the tail.
-However, this extra system was detrimental because pilots were unable to actually pitch up when needed and were unable to control the aircraft.
-The algorithm automatically detects whenever the nose pitches and corrects it regardless fo the situation.
+The algorithm automatically detects whenever the nose pitches too high and corrects it.

+In both the flight accidents, the stick shaker was activated because a faulty attack sensor.
+This caused MCAS to be automatically triggered.
+While pilots can temporarily switch MCAS off, the system will restart and continue to work if false readings continue.
+This was detrimental because pilots were unable to actually pitch up when needed.

 #### Algorithmic Bias